Question #1: Which of these SQL Servers are running in a Active/Passive failover cluster?

 Looking at hardware utilization, we normally see nearly all SQL Servers being memory constrained.
 With the core-based licensing terms, having unused or underutilized CPU capacity is very, very expensive.
 Replacing existing multi-core CPUs with fewer-core CPUs, often with higher clock-frequencies, can reduce costs while boosting performance.
 Your DBA may balk – but 2-hour downtime to replace CPUs dwarfs compared to the multi-thousand dollars a year savings.

 Kostner creates machine-based analytics software for optimizing license costs in Virtual Server environments.
 With our data analytics engine, it takes just 2 hours to get a complete picture of your current costs, and optimization potential.
-Contact us at email@example.com or +4522339933 to learn how.
+If you have any questions contact us at firstname.lastname@example.org.